-The main projects I’ve used Stix for so far is priming kitchen cabinets.
-A high quality bonding primer is great for cabinet painting projects.
+The main project I’ve used Stix for so far is priming kitchen cabinets.
+A high-quality bonding primer is great for cabinet painting projects.
 Stix will help prevent future peeling and chipping issues found with many inferior primers.

 I’ve used it on a handful of different projects and really liked how well it bonded and covered.

 I’ve experienced no failure of the primer; it blocked out most stains except for a few tannin bleed throughs which I spot-primed with a can of Kilz original oil spray (which is normal for all the primers I’ve used).